-DQ6 Toggle Bit I
+DQ6: Toggle Bit I

-The EN29LV160C provides a "Toggle Bit" on DQ6 to indicate the status of the embedded programming and erase operations.
-(See Table 6)
+The EN29LV800C provides a "Toggle Bit" on DQ6 to indicate to the host system the status of the embedded programming and erase operations.
+(See Table 10)

 During an embedded Program or Erase operation, successive attempts to read data from the device at any address (by active OE# or CE#) will result in DQ6 toggling between "zero" and "one".
 Once the embedded Program or Erase operation is completed, DQ6 will stop toggling and valid data will be read on the next successive attempts.
 During embedded Programming, the Toggle Bit is valid after the rising edge of the fourth WE# pulse in the four-cycle sequence.
-During Erase operation, the Toggle Bit is valid after the rising edge of the sixth WE# pulse for sector erase or chip erase.
+During Erase operation, the Toggle Bit is valid after the rising edge of the sixth WE# pulses for sector erase or chip erase.